Inside-Out: Hidden Factual Knowledge in LLMs: Results

 We have shown that LLMs encode more knowledge than they express externally.
 We now demonstrate that some knowledge is so deeply hidden that $M$ struggles to even consider a known correct answer as a candidate during generation.
 To this end, we take a closer look at the impact of manually adding the gold answer $a_{\text{ G}}$ to $\mathbf{\tilde{A}(o)}$ when it was not sampled (§\ref{sec:estimation_instantiation}).
 In this setup, $a_{\text{ G}}$ is a \textit{correct} answer that $M$ is highly \textit{unlikely to generate}, as it was not sampled after 1k attempts, allowing us to test if $M$ can know $a_{\text{ G}}$ despite failing to generate it. \Cref{fig:force_gold_slim} compares $\mathbf{K^\ast}$ scores between using only the sampled answers as $\mathbf{\tilde{A}(o)}$ and our main setup (\S \ref{sec:hidden_knowledge}) where $a_{\text{ G}}$ is manually added.
 We focus on our notion of \textit{full} knowledge $\mathbf{K^\ast}$ since we aim to show cases of perfect knowledge but failure to generate (we report and discuss $\mathbf{K}$ scores in \S \ref{sec:force_gold_k}).

 The results for \baselineA (top row) are as we would expect: adding $a_{\text{ G}}$ never improves $\mathbf{K^\ast}$ scores.
 Any improvement would require $\mathbf{K^\ast}$ to transition from 0 to 1 for certain questions, which is highly unlikely since it will require $a_{\text{ G}}$ to receive a higher score than any incorrect candidate.
-However, when $a_{\text{ G}}$ is not sampled, it receives an extremely low \baselineA score (otherwise, it would likely have been sampled after $1$k attempts).
-We do observe drops in $\mathbf{K^\ast}$, indicating that for some questions, there is a transition from 1 to 0.
-This occurs when $\mathbf{\tilde{A}(o)}$ contains paraphrased versions of $a_{\text{ G}}$ that were ranked higher than all incorrect answers (and thus $\mathbf{K^\ast}=1$ without $a_{\text{ G}}$).
-However, since $a_{\text{ G}}$ itself is not ranked above all incorrect answers, adding it causes $\mathbf{K^\ast}$ to flip from 1 to 0.

 Notably, for \baselineD (bottom row), we observe considerable improvements across all setups, indicating that $\mathbf{K^\ast}$ often transitions from $0$ to $1$.
 This happens when there were no correct answers sampled, and thus $\mathbf{K^\ast}$ was manually set to $0$, yet when $a_{\text{ G}}$ was added to $\mathbf{\tilde{A}(o)}$, \baselineD ranked it higher than \textit{all} the incorrect candidates.
 This demonstrates an extreme case of hidden knowledge: $M$ fails to generate $a_{\text{ G}}$ after $1k$ attempts, yet still perfectly knows that $a_{\text{ G}}$ is the correct answer, as it is able to rank it higher than any incorrect candidate.